 - 4.3.1.The Match Director shall send a fee of \$1.00 per target per competitor to the ARA Business Office within 10 days of the conclusion of the event along with a legible copy of the Match Report.
-It is also permissible to e-mail the match report to the ARA Business Office. - 4.3.2.
-Allowance of an additional 5 days will be added for the report to travel through the mail, but the actual postmark must be within the 10 day period following the match for it to be considered an officially sanctioned event. - 4.3.3.
-Any report that is not RECEIVED at the Business Office within the 15 day time period may be disqualified.
-If so, all scores, aggregates and potential Record Targets from the event will NOT be allowed UNLESS proof of extenuating circumstances are presented OR if either a phone call or email is sent to the Business Office within the 15 day period, adequately explaining the reason for the delay. - 4.3.4.The Match Director bears the full responsibility to verify that all reports are sent to the Business Office in order to be received within the allowed time frame. - 4.3.5.
-ARA fees are waived for Junior Competitors.
+It is also permissible to email the match report to the ARA Business Office.
+The match report must be completed in its entirety including club name, date, and designation of "Match" or "Tournament" - 4.3.2.Allowance of an additional 5 days will be added for the report to travel through the mail, but the actual postmark must be within the 10-day period following the match for it to be considered an officially sanctioned event. - 4.3.3.Any report that is not RECEIVED at the Business Office within the 15-day time period may be disqualified.
+If so, all scores, aggregates and potential Record Targets from the event will NOT be allowed UNLESS proof of extenuating circumstances are presented OR if either a phone call or email is sent to the Business Office within the 15 day period, adequately explaining the reason for the delay. - 4.3.4.The Match Director bears the full responsibility to verify that all reports are sent to the Business Office in order to be received within the allowed time frame. - 4.3.5.ARA fees are waived for Junior Competitors.